tvbarthel/Cheerleader/README.md

 ```
 See also ```java mCheerleaderPlayer.registerPlaylistListener(listener) ``` and ```java mCheerleaderPlayer.unregisterPlaylistListener(listener) ```

+# Release Notes
+* 1.0.0 :
+    * No API break to mention.
+    * Add the support of Android Wear notification.
+    * Improve stability of the playback service.
+    * Use last version of RxJava and Retrofit.

 # TODO
 * Add the possibility to download the tracks localy.
 * Support Android Auto.